Everyone can work in fitness, but how can you go the extra mile as a fitness instructor and really stand out in the crowd?

 Well, you’d be surprised how many instructors you will see standing behind reception talking to other members of the team and not going out of their way to help people.

 Remember, to a lot of people, gym staff are intimidating, they are often in much better shape than them and they might be ashamed to ask what they might think is an obvious or silly question.
-Because of this, they will come in day in and day out, doing the same workouts and hoping no one notices them.
+Because of this, they will come in day in day out, doing the same workouts and hoping no one notices them.

 These are the people that you should go out of your way to help!